SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - share all modifications implemented in a program under this license
 - do not remove the link to the latest version of the specification

-The above requirements are not required due to requirements listed by the Open Source Definition, but are good practice when redistributing the specification.
+The above guidelines are not required due to requirements listed by the Open Source Definition, but are good practice when redistributing the specification.

 This specification is provided "as-is" without any warranty.

+* * *

+## 0.2b Draft Disclaimer

+This is a draft.
+Expect errors, and feel free to report them.
+Sylvia-leaf has access to a computer with a Sound Blaster X-Fi Titanium, so they will be able to test or reproduce any issues found on real hardware.

+Do not use "draft" specifications (version number x.y.zL) to base final products on.
+Always refer to a "final" specification (version number x.yL).

 * * *